urbit/docs/tutorials/arvo/arvo.md

 The conceptual level may mostly be understood without knowing Hoon, but some of it will require understanding at the level of Chapter One of the [Hoon tutorial](@/docs/tutorials/hoon/_index.md).
 The technical level will require Chapter One for full understanding, and some material from Chapter Two will be helpful as well.
 At the bare minimum, we presume that the reader has read through the [Technical Overview](@/docs/concepts/technical-overview.md), though some of the content presented there is presented again here in greater detail.

-We also suggest to the reader to peruse the GLOSSARY (link) before diving into this article.
+We also suggest to the reader to peruse the [glossary](@/docs/glossary/_index.md) before diving into this article.
 It will provide the initial scaffolding that you will be able to gradually fill in as you read this article and go deeper into the alternate universe of computing that is Urbit.

 ### Table of Contents
 We present here a brief summary of each section.